cassiejeppsen/backups/README.md

 ##Font Sizes

-Use the rem units for all fonts, with a fall back pixal unit.
-To make our LESS clean, we will use this mixin:
+Rem is the unit of choice for our fonts.
+However, rem is not supported in ie8 and below, so we will need to add pixels fallbacks as well.
+To keep our LESS clean and simple, we will use this mixin (will be located in shared.less):

 ```
 .font-size(@sizeValue){